Back to Gate of Authority

 "Not every one that saith to me, Lord, Lord... but he that doth the will of my Father."
 (St. Matthew 7:21)

-True obedience is the virtue of the Cross:
+True is the of the Cross:

 • it suffers rather than compromises,